 The French boot

-... and preserving local know-how.
-Aigle owns the only natural rubber boot manufacturing plant in France, in line with our commitments to sustainable and responsible fashion.
-These boots respect those who wear them and those who make them: they are certified of Guaranteed French Origin.
+... and preserved by local expertise.
+Aigle owns the only natural rubber boot manufacturing factory in France, in line with our commitments to sustainable and responsible fashion.
+These boots respect those who wear them and those who make them.
+They are certified Guaranteed French Origin.

 One boot, 60 steps...

 ...
-And a meticulous inspection process, to ensure perfect sealing and flawless manufacturing.
-Once on your feet, they will serve you for years.
-Nothing is left to chance: it takes two years to become a bootmaker... learning techniques that have remained (almost) unchanged for 170 years.
+And a meticulous inspection process.
+We ensure perfect sealing and flawless manufacturing.
+Once on your feet, our boots will stay with you for years.
+Nothing is left to chance.
+It takes two years to become a master bootmaker, with techniques that have remained nearly unchanged for 170 years.